leethomason/OpenSaber/readme.md

     TCSS provides them as well.
 LEDs are kept to 350ma each (although you can change this.)
 Many LED's, if cooled correctly, can take considerably more power, but I haven't tested the actual cooling ability of the various heat sinks I use.
+The trend is to 12W (3-4 LEDs at 3-4 Watts each) which is super bright...but takes a lot of power and generates lots of heat.
+I'm experimenting with more powerful LEDs, but nothing to post here yet.
 5.  **Power and Auxillary** switches (momentary on, typically 12mm).
 The code supports both a one button version and a two button version.
 Both versions support the same features except "clash sound" which is only